 - Self-Doubt Causes Defeatism – If you allow self-doubt to continue, you can start to become almost morbid in your belief that you cannot experience anything good or happy.
 It’s essentially an acceptance of failure.

 - Self-Doubt Stunts Self-Improvement – When you have no faith in yourself, it’s hard to even think about self-improvement.
 You think you have too much to improve because you can’t do anything, and maybe you even think you’re a victim of your circumstances to a point that you cannot achieve even if you try.
+Negative self talk can be extremely damaging to your self-esteem and confidence.

 - Self-Doubt Stifles Inspiration – When you don’t believe in yourself, it’s hard to get inspired to do anything new or to create anything new.
 Ending the self-doubt will bring out the creativity you already really have.